Which of the following best describes the fundamental attribution... | Study Prep in Pearson+

 B

-The tendency to overemphasize dispositional factors and underestimate situational factors when explaining others' behavior
+It is the tendency to overemphasize personal traits and underestimate situational factors when explaining other people's behavior.

 C